YashWadpalliwar/TodaysDDLcom/README.md

-# DML :- Inserting,deleting,updateing
-# DQL :-
-# Agg :-
-# clouse :-

-create database Practice;

-use Practice;

 select * from employeesdata;

-delete from employeesdata where nmae = 10;
-SET SQL_SAFE_UPDATES = 0;
+use largedata1;

-update employeesdata set salary = 80000 where id = 9;
+update employeesdata set salary = 80000 where id = 8;

 update employeesdata set name = "Yash" where id = 3;

-update employeesdata set name = "Ankit",age = 20, department = "Web design"
-	where id = 27;
+update employeesdata set age = 16, experience = 1, salary = 9000 where id = 4;

 UPDATE employeesdata
-SET salary = CASE
+SET age = CASE
-	WHEN salary = 50000 THEN 70000
+    WHEN id = 1 THEN 21
-    WHEN salary = 5000 THEN 80000
+    WHEN id = 2 THEN 22
-    WHEN salary = 60000 THEN 90000
+    WHEN id = 3 THEN 23
 END
-WHERE salary IN (50000, 5000, 60000);
+WHERE id IN (1, 2, 3);

+update employeesdata set
+experience = case
+when id = 16 then 1
+when id = 17 then 2
+when id = 18 then 3
+when id = 19 then 4
+end
+where id in (16,17,18,19);

 select * from employeesdata;

+select name,salary,department from employeesdata;

-select name,experience,salary from employeesdata limit 5;
+select id,name,salary from employeesdata limit 10;

-select count(id) from employeesdata limit 5 offset 9;
+select * from employeesdata limit 5 offset 25;

-select distinct department from employeesdata;
+select distinct gender from employeesdata;

-select * from employeesdata where experience >= 20 or gender = "female";
+select * from employeesdata where salary > 80000;

-select * from employeesdata where not gender = "male";
+select * from employeesdata where gender = "male";

-select * from employeesdata where gender not in ("male", "other");
+select * from employeesdata where department = "Data analysis";

-select * from employeesdata where salary between 5000 and 10000;
+select * from employeesdata where salary > 80000 or gender = "others";

-select * from employeesdata where name like 'Y%';

--- Aggregate functions in SQL perform calculations on a set of values and return a single result.

--- 	COUNT(): Counts the number of rows.
--- 	SUM(): Calculates the total sum of a numeric column.
--- 	AVG(): Computes the average of a numeric column.
--- 	MIN(): Finds the minimum value in a column.
--- 	MAX(): Finds the maximum value in a column.

-select min(salary) as min_salary from employeesdata;

-SELECT DATE_FORMAT(CURRENT_DATE(), '%d %m %y') AS mydate;

-SELECT DATE_FORMAT(NOW(), '%d %M %Y') AS mydate;

-SELECT DATE_FORMAT('2024-12-12', '%d %M %Y') AS mydate;

-SELECT STR_TO_DATE('12-12-2024', '%d-%m-%Y') AS mydate;

-select * from employeesdata;
+select 50 * 50;

-select name,experience,salary,department from employeesdata order by experience;

-select distinct gender from employeesdata order by gender;

-select gender,count(gender) from employeesdata group by gender;

--- Total experience for each department?
+select 600 > 90;

-select department, max(experience) from employeesdata group by department;
+select * from employeesdata where not experience = 1;

--- Maximum salary in each gender?

-select gender, max(salary) as max_sal from employeesdata group by gender order by max_sal;
+select * from employeesdata where gender in ("other","male") order by salary desc;

--- Minimum age in each department?

--- Find Department Where the Minimum Salary is Greater Than 70,000 using having.

-select department,min(salary) from employeesdata group by department having min(salary) >= 70000;

--- Find Genders Where the Total Salary is Greater Than 70,000 using having.

-select gender,sum(salary) from employeesdata group by gender having sum(salary) > 70000;